erstrom/opencv-home-cam/README.rst

 temporary file will be passed on to the action script with the **IMAGE_PATH** environment variable.
 The temporary file will be removed as soon as the action script terminates.

+The *cool_down_time* option will cause the action not to be invoked unless at least cool_down_time seconds have elapsed since the last invocation.
+Sometimes when objects are detected, there could be several transitions from detect to no-detect depending on detector and on how the object moves etc.
+It is often not desired to let the action trigger on all those transitions (there could be a lot of email spamming if the sendemail action is used).

 Actions are optional, and if no action is desired, no ``action%d`` section needs to be specified.